sapegin/washingcode-book/manuscript/010_Header.md

 In the [Avoid reassigning variables](#no-reassigning) chapter, we talk about improving code readability by making it easier to understand what variables are doing and how they are used in the code.

-In the [Avoid mutation](#no-mutation) chapter, we continue the topic of working with variables and talk about mutations: why it’s hindering code readability and what can we do about it.
+In the [Avoid mutation](#no-mutation) chapter, we continue the topic of working with variables and talk about mutation: why it’s hindering code readability and what can we do about it.

 The next two chapters are about more humanistic side of coding: